 Some visits were especially memorable for us, but not likely repeatable.
 This included a visit to the Singapore Prison Service’s

 Changi Prison Complex, where we had a tour of facilities such as the inmates’ cells and yard area, and briefly observed a cooking class for inmates that was facilitated by Yellow Ribbon Singapore

-We also dropped by the office of the Casino Regulatory Authority and learnt how it regulates Singapore’s casinos with the big-picture objective of preventing casino-associated ills from taking root.
+We also dropped by the office of the Gambling Regulatory Authority and learnt how it regulates Singapore’s casinos with the big-picture objective of preventing casino-associated ills from taking root.